If you can’t avoid working in the exclusion zone of an overhead powerline, you’ll need to get written safety advice from us before you start.

 Some trees just aren't suited to growing near powerlines, especially if they grow fast and tall or drop large branches in high winds.
 Some examples include:

 - Climbing vines

 - Pepperina/Peppercorn tree (Schinus molle var. areira.).

-These don’t cope with high winds:
+Examples of trees that don’t cope with high winds include:

 - Yellow flame tree (Peltophorum pterocarpum)

 - Pink trumpet tree (Tabebuia impetiginosa).

 If a plant on private property poses a risk to electrical safety or power supply, our contractors will negotiate with the landholder to remove it.

 Before you plant

 - Visit Before You Dig Australia to find out if there are underground cables on or near your property